yysarker/yysarker/README.md

 - 👋 Hi, I’m @yysarker
 - 👀 I’m interested in Programming, 3D Modeling, Video Making, and Animating
-- 🌱 I’m currently learning ReactJs, Redux ThreeJS, Blander.
+- 🌱 I’m currently ThreeJS, Blander, Vue.js.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...